Analysis | ‘Warzone Pacific’ loadout guide for Caldera: The best guns, attachments and perks

 Perks: Cold-Blooded, Overkill, Amped

-The “Modern Warfare” Kar98K has a special place in my heart, and it still works well, but the “Vanguard” Kar98K makes the most sense to use as the increase in weapon flinch will eventually be added to the old Kar98K.
-Also, as noted earlier, the Mk.
-12 Night Vision gives you better ADS time.
-So do most of the other attachments.
-With the increased fire rate of the Cooper Carbine, it makes a good sniper support option.
+The “Modern Warfare” Kar98K has a special place in my heart, and after some Season One updates it works more effectively than its “Vanguard” version.
+With the increased fire rate of the Cooper Carbine as your secondary, this makes a very strong sniper class with a top-tier support weapon.

 Not meta, but it works